-Washington University orthopedic surgeon Munish Gupta, MD, is the chief of pediatric and adult spinal surgery, as well as the co-director of the pediatric and adult spinal deformity service.
+Washington University orthopedic surgeon Munish Gupta, MD, is the co-director of the pediatric and adult spinal deformity service.
 His areas of interest include complex spinal reconstructive surgery for all spinal deformities, spinal revision surgery and spinal tumors.

 Dr. Gupta sees patients at: